 6. Cool down by running easy for at least a mile when you are done.

 When Running Uphill:

 During your weeks of hill training, keep your running schedule but don’t schedule a long run or other stressful workouts either the day before or after you run hill repeats.
 It’s too much for your body and sets you up for injury.

 Start your hill training with no more than 4 hill repeats and increase each week by no more than two extra repeats.
 Marathoners should work to be able to do about 12-14 repeats at the end of their hill training.
-After 4-6 weeks you are ready for speed training!
+After 4-8 weeks you are ready for speed training!

 Obviously the most intuitive place to run a hill workout is on a hill!
 However some runners live in flat places where no hill can be found for miles.
 (Kansas! - luckily I live in a hilly part of KS) If this is your story don’t worry, be happy, there are alternatives.